OXID-eSales/testing_library/README.md

 |<b>screen_shots_url</b>| Url, where selenium screen shots should be available.
 Default `null`.  |
 |<b>browser_name</b>| Browser name which will be used for acceptance testing.
 Possible values: `*iexplore, *iehta, *firefox, *chrome, *piiexplore, *pifirefox, *safari, *opera`. make sure that path to browser executable is known for the system.
 Default `firefox`.  |
 |<b>selenium_server_ip</b>| Selenium server IP address.
 Used to connect to selenium server when Mink selenium driver is used for acceptance tests.
 Default `127.0.0.1`.  |

-## Known issues

-* Some eShop 4.9/5.2 tests might fail.
-This is a known issue and this is already fixed in eShop development version.